 We could also decide the switch the two fields to ask first the name and then the email.

 To show a placeholder inside the field, you can use the attribute placeholder.
 If you want to disable the external text label, you can set it to an empty value.
 For example in the form below, the field email is shown the “Your best email” placeholder and no label.
 Placeholders are a feature of HTML 5 supported by substantially every browser.

 [newsletter_form button_label="Go!"] [newsletter_field name="email" label="" placeholder="Your best email"] [newsletter_field name="first_name" label="" placeholder="Your name"] [/newsletter_form]

 What about a specific list preference among the ones configured in the form configuration?

 [newsletter_form button_label="Go!"] [newsletter_field name="email" label="Your best email"] [newsletter_field name="first_name" label="Your name"] [newsletter_field name="list" number="2" label="Marketing news"] [/newsletter_form]

 The label for the list is optional, if not specified the main form configuration is used.
-You can even make a list hidden, so the user automatically has it added to his profile (useful to make different forms for different kind of subscription, like lists).
+You can even decide to force the list preference, so the user is automatically added to that list (useful to make different forms for different kind of subscriptions).

 [newsletter_form button_label="Go!"] [newsletter_field name="email" label="Your best email"] [newsletter_field name="first_name" label="Your name"] [newsletter_field name="list" number="2" hidden="true"] [/newsletter_form]